 For those new to the paleo diet, a helpful introduction section explains the basics and benefits of the diet.
 Recipes like Lemon Blueberry Pancakes, Chocolate Chia Pudding Bowl, and Sweet Potato Hash and Eggs will have you re-thinking just how much you can do with one cooking vessel.

 Best Bowls: Unbelievabowl Paleo

-There’s a good reason that bowls have become a popular meal option recently; from the ease (fewer dishes) to the nutritional benefits (focus on whole foods) to the Instagram-appeal (who doesn’t love a tidy bowl shot full of vibrant produce?), these power bowls lend themselves quite well to the paleo diet.
+There’s a good reason that bowls have become a popular meal option recently; from the ease (fewer dishes) to the Instagram appeal (who doesn’t love a tidy bowl shot full of vibrant produce?), these power bowls lend themselves quite well to the paleo diet.
 This cookbook goes beyond the usual salad bowls, proving that there are many more bowl recipe opportunities to be had, like in desserts (Microwave Double Chocolate Cake Bowl anyone?) and even comfort foods like meatloaf (who wouldn’t want to try the Perfect Meatloaf and Mashed Potato Bowl on a cold winter evening?).

 Best for Baking: Paleo Baking at Home

 If you didn’t think it was possible to make delicious baked goods on the paleo diet, this book is here to prove you wrong.
 Even if you aren't paleo, this cookbook is filled with plenty of recipes to work into your lifestyle.
 These 60 recipes include both savory and sweet baked goods, covering everything from Authentic Soft Pretzels and Hearty Paleo Sandwich Bread to Creamy Lemon Bars and Double Chocolate Frosted Layer Cake.
 A thorough introduction section includes equipment and ingredient recommendations to ensure you have everything you need to be successful.